tsatria03/CookyCraze/docks/readme.txt

 Define short aliases for category names at the top of the file, before any achievement lines.
 Use the alias as the first field on achievement lines to assign them to that category.
 The categories appear in the achievements menu and achievement statistics screen in the order they are defined here.
 Removing or renaming a category here removes it from both screens automatically.
+You cannot hide a category directly.
+Instead, the game hides a category automatically when every achievement inside it has its hidden flag set to true and none of them have been unlocked yet.
+Once any achievement in the category is unlocked, the category becomes visible.

 Achievement format: category:id:stat:threshold:silent:hidden:name:description:hint